Oscar Robertson: Cincinnati Royals (1960–1970)

 In the 1963–64 season, the Royals achieved a 55–25 record, which put them second place in the Eastern Division.
 Under new coach Jack McMahon, Robertson flourished.
 Robertson led the NBA in free-throw percentage, scored a career-high 31.4 points per game, and averaged 9.9 rebounds and 11.0 assists per game.
-The averages for his first five NBA seasons are a triple-double: 30.3 points, 10.4 rebounds and 10.6 assists per game.
 He won the NBA MVP award and became the only player other than Bill Russell and Wilt Chamberlain to win it from 1960 to 1968.
 Robertson also won his second All-Star Game MVP award that year after scoring 26 points, grabbing 14 rebounds, and dishing off 8 assists in an East victory.
 In the 1964 NBA playoffs, the Royals defeated the Philadelphia 76ers, but then were dominated by the Celtics 4 games to 1.

 Robertson averaged a triple-double over his first five seasons in the NBA with the Royals, recording averages of 30.3 points, 10.4 rebounds, and 10.6 assists per game in 451 contest.
 On December 18, 1964, Robertson recorded a career-high 56 points on 17-for-33 shooting from the field, to go along with 9 rebounds and 12 assists in a 111–107 win over the Los Angeles Lakers.
 From the 1964–65 season on, things began to turn sour for the franchise.
 Despite Robertson recording averages of at least 24.7 points, 6.0 rebounds and 8.1 assists in the six following seasons, the Royals were eliminated in the first round from 1965 to 1967, then missed the playoffs from 1968 to 1970.
 In the 1969–70 season, the sixth disappointing season in a row, fan support was waning.
 To help attract the public, 41-year-old head coach Bob Cousy made a short comeback as a player.
 For seven games, the former Celtics point guard partnered with Robertson in the Royals' backcourt, but they missed the playoffs.